WEC-Sim/WEC-Sim/source/features.rst

 State-Space Representation
 ---------------------------------
-The convolution integral term in the equation of motion can be linearized using the state-space representation, as described in the Theory Section.
+The convolution integral term in the equation of motion can be linearized using the state-space representation as described in the Theory Section.
 To use state-space representation, the **simu.ssCalc** simulationClass variable must be defined in the WEC-Sim input file, for example:

 	:code:`simu.ssCalc = 1`